usips/xf2-ncmec/README.md

 - **Direct NCMEC flagging**: Moderators can flag content directly from the approval queue, automatically creating incidents and preparing for NCMEC reporting
 - **Attachment preview**: View attachments associated with flagged content directly in the approval interface

+### Report Center Integration
+- **Report state flagging**: Moderators can resolve reports with the "Flag as CSAM" option directly from the report interface
+- **Automatic incident creation**: Flagging a report creates or updates an incident, associating the reported content and user
+- **Time-based content collection**: Automatically collects and associates all content posted by the reported user within a configurable time window (based on the default timespan option)
+- **Cascading report closure**: All other open reports for the same content are automatically closed with the same CSAM flag message and incident reference
+- **Unified workflow**: Provides the same functionality as approval queue flagging but integrated into the normal report handling workflow

 ### Incident Management System
 - **Incident tracking**: Create and manage investigation incidents for suspected CSEM cases
 - **User association**: Track users involved in incidents with automatic flagging system